tjd1234/decaboard/python/decaboard/problemset2/README.md

 To try these problems, download [decaboard.py](decaboard.py) and [start.py](start.py) to your computer, and then run `python start.py`.

-For each problem, write an `angleIt` function that draws the picture.
+For each problem, try to predioct what the `angleIt` function will draw.
 The number returned by `angleIt` is the angle (in degrees) that the square should rotated around its center.

 For instance, to draw this: